Skip to main content

 Bilateral and national programmes

-The Ministry of Education and Science (until January 2021, the Ministry of National Education) provides funding or co-funding for international youth cooperation and exchange projects.
+The Ministry of National Education provides funding or co-funding for international youth cooperation and exchange projects.
 Youth exchanges take place with Germany through Polish German Youth Cooperation, with Lithuania within the framework of the Polish-Lithuanian Youth Exchange Fund, and Ukraine as part of the Polish-Ukrainian Youth Exchange Council, and with Eastern Partnership and Western Balkan countries and Israel.
 See Chapter 13.1.1 “Mobility in early childhood and school education: Pupil Mobility”.